 Ethics review by REBs is based upon fully detailed research proposals.
 Researchers must submit their proposals for ethics assessment to the committee in the format prescribed by the relevant REB.
 Either the REB Chair or such person(s) designated by the Chair assesses the level of review required.
 The Chair or designate(s) determines whether the proposal poses greater than minimal risk and therefore must receive full REB review at a meeting of the REB, or poses no more than minimal risk and therefore may receive expedited review.

-In the case of research undertaken as part of course work in an ICEHR or GCREB constituency, the academic unit assesses the level of risk and either undertakes an expedited review internally or forwards the proposal to the appropriate REB for full review, as necessary (see APPENDIX).
+In the case of research undertaken as part of course work in an ICEHR or GCREB constituency, the academic unit assesses the level of risk and either undertakes an expedited review internally or forwards the proposal to the appropriate REB for full review, as necessary (see APPENDIX (Under Review)).

 6.5 Scholarly Review